awsdocs/aws-doc-sdk-examples/javav2/example_code/stepfunctions/Readme.md

 see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html).

- ## Testing the AWS Step Functions Java files
+ ## Testing the Step Functions Java files

-You can test the Java code examples for AWS Step Functions by running a test file named **StepFunctionsTest**.
+You can test the Java code examples for Step Functions by running a test file named **StepFunctionsTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

 You can run the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
-As each test is run, you can view messages that inform you if the various tests succeed or fail.
+As each test is executed, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that Test 3 passed.

 	Test 3 passed

 **WARNING**: _Running these JUnit tests manipulates real Amazon resources and may incur charges on your account._

  ### Properties file
-Before running the AWS Step Functions JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
+Before running the Step Functions JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define an alarm name for various tests.
 If you do not define all values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests: